joshkehn/blog/2013/4.April/bitcoins.md

 They certainly are real, but their use as a currency is under heavy debate.

-> But the biggest difference between bitcoin and other virtual currencies is that bitcoins are the only one which have speculative value.
+> But the biggest difference between bitcoin and other virtual currencies is that bitcoins are the only ones that have speculative value.
 What’s more, because they’re not tied to a corporate parent, bitcoins appeal to the web’s anarcho-libertarians in the way that no other virtual currency can.
 Bitcoins hold exactly the same gleaming promise for techno-utopians as gold does for Glenn Beck.
 They’re a scarce resource, and there’s no government or corporation which can control that resource.

 <cite>Source: [Felix Salmon][medium: bitcoins]</cite>